AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/mod_roadrunner/cls_ExecutableModel.rst

    .. py:method:: ExecutableModel.getNumBoundarySpecies()
       :module: roadrunner

+     Returns the number of boundary species in the model

    .. py:method:: ExecutableModel.getNumCompartments()
       :module: roadrunner

+    Returns the number of compartments in the model

    .. py:method:: ExecutableModel.getNumConservedSums()
       :module: roadrunner

+     TODO DOCS

    .. py:method:: ExecutableModel.getNumDependentSpecies()
       :module: roadrunner

+    Returns the number of dependent floating species in the model

    .. py:method:: ExecutableModel.getNumFloatingSpecies()
       :module: roadrunner

+     Returns the number of floating species in the model

    .. py:method:: ExecutableModel.getNumGlobalParameters()
       :module: roadrunner

+     Returns the number of global parameters in the model

    .. py:method:: ExecutableModel.getNumIndependentSpecies()
       :module: roadrunner

+      Returns the number of independent floating species in the model

    .. py:method:: ExecutableModel.getNumReactions()
       :module: roadrunner

+      Returns the number of reactions in the model

    .. py:method:: ExecutableModel.getNumRules()
       :module: roadrunner

+      Returns the number of rules in the SBML Model

    .. py:method:: ExecutableModel.getReactionIds()